mantidproject/mantid/docs/source/release/v3.10.0/index.rst

    :width: 550px
    :align: right

-   Surface plot of a temperature rampe from 1.5 to 293 Kelvin, recorded on WISH
+   Surface plot of a temperature ramp from 1.5 to 293 Kelvin, recorded on WISH

 .. contents:: Table of Contents
    :local: